hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 | PAN |  Primary Account Number
 | PCI DSS |  Payment Card Industry Data Security Standards
 | REST |  Representational State Transfer
-| SDK |  Software development kit
+| SDK |  Software Development Kit

 # Technical integration

 In order for you to accept payment through the HiPay Enterprise platform, you need to integrate our APIs.
-HiPay offers a wide variety of turnkey integrations for industry-standard e-commerce platforms and other SDKs and libraries. **[You can find all the HiPay Enterprise integrations here.](/enterprise)**
+HiPay offers a wide variety of turnkey integrations for industry-standard e-commerce platforms as well as other SDKs and libraries. **[You can find all the HiPay Enterprise integrations here.](/enterprise)**

 You may also integrate our REST API if you have specific technical needs.
-To this end, please check the next chapter of this guide: *API Overview*.
+To this end, please check the next chapter of this guide: *API overview*.

 # API overview